StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

 ## Advanced configuration

-For convenience, the StrangeBee Helm chart includes all required components out of the box.
+For convenience, the `thehive` Helm chart includes all required components out of the box.
 While this setup is suitable for a development environment, it's highly recommended to review and configure both TheHive and its dependencies before deploying to production.

-Use the following command to view all available configuration options for the StrangeBee Helm chart:
+Use the following command to view all available configuration options for the `thehive` Helm chart:

 ```bash
 helm show values strangebee/thehive